xunma/blog/README.md

 ## Coding Journey
 Following the basic CRUD functions, I added a **mark** feature.
-With mark, users can mark articles they like to read later or read again.
+With mark, users can mark articles to read later or read again.

+### Obstacles🤡
+Javascript for the mark feature took me some time to put together.
+I refer to my dear friend Google and codes I wrote before.
+Other things mostly went smooth.
+There were a few silly things that took me a fair amount of time because I do not know everything by heart.
+For example, I know how to use devise for users, but I did not know I need to manually generate views for devise.
+It took me a long time to look through the folders to find a view file for...

 ## Design
 Highligted with the most popular color of 2018 announced by Pantone, I made the design minimal.
 The idea is to make the webpage look like a real piece of paper in your notebook, with half-transparent bookmarks sticking out.